Passport Power Rankings 2025: Substantial and Weakest Passports in the World, Where Is India?

 Q2: Why was the Indian passport lower in the rankings for 2025?

 A2: India’s ranking is based on fewer new visa waiver agreements, others’ use of immigration controls, and geopolitical changes.
-Otherwise, notably growing competitors in other emerging economies drive India’s relative position.
+Otherwise, the notable growth of competitors in other emerging economies drives India’s relative position.

 Q3: How can India improve its passport?

-A3: India may improve its passport through more bilateral visa waiver agreements, more diplomatic relations, effective border control, and efficient immigration control.
+A3: India can enhance its passport through the establishment of more bilateral visa waiver agreements, strengthened diplomatic relations, effective border control, and efficient immigration management.

-Q4: Is having a strong passport an absolute necessity for unrestricted travel in the near future?
+Q4: Is having a strong passport an absolute necessity for unrestricted travel shortly?

-A4: No. I have had other requirements, such as return airfare, cash, and being ready to go even without a strong passport.
+A4: No. I have had other requirements, such as return airfare, cash, and being ready to go, even without a specific category.

-A5: Similarly, parameterized indexes such as the Arton Capital Passport Index and Nomad Passport Index even grade passports on taxing ability, freedom of citizens, and acceptability of dual nationality.
+A5: Similarly, parameterised indexes such as the PaaS Rameterized Capital Passport Index and Nomad Passport Index even grade passports on taxing ability, freedom of citizens, and acceptability of dual nationality.

-The Henley Passport Index 2025 repeatedly brings into focus the covert realities of traveling internationally on our planet.
+The Henley Passport Index 2025 consistently highlights the hidden realities of international travel on our planet.
 As fewer countries like Singapore, Japan, and Finland shudder at flying around the entire world, some countries like them are also facing a giant-sized problem: according to their economies and politics.

-Sliding to the 85th rank will be an eye-opener for India, the rising global economic power.
+Sliding to the 85th rank will be a wake-up call for India, a rising global economic power.
 India’s lower people mobility ranking will be an eye-opener for crasser elsewhere and a dream of such people mobility.

 And yet, even while the world is taking a breather from power cables on its initial post-pandemic catch-up, passport league tables could thus be a more reliable wager on whether or not a country is alright in the world.